 To guarantee academic standards, all Professional Bachelor’s Programmes are subject to internal quality assurance procedures, as well as external evaluation at national and international levels.

-Ultimately, in order to be accredited, every programme must measure up to standards set by the Danish Ministry of Education, which approves all programmes regularly.
-All programmes follow UNESCO/OECD guidelines on ‘Quality provision in cross-border higher education’.
+Ultimately, in order to be accredited, every institution must measure up to standards set by the Danish Ministry of Higher Education and Science, which approves all institutions regularly.
+All programmes offered follow UNESCO/OECD guidelines on ‘Quality provision in cross-border higher education’.

 University College Lillebaelt abides by the Bologna process and its goals; the use of the Diploma Supplement and the ECTS is integrated at all academic departments.

-We also hold an extended Erasmus University Charter.
-During semesters of practice placements, we work very closely with our selected placement hosts and the appointed supervisors in order to secure the optimal learning outcome for our students.
+UCL also holds an extended Erasmus University Charter.
+During semesters of practice placements, UCL works very closely with selected placement hosts and the appointed supervisors in order to secure the optimal learning outcome for the students.

 The Danish University College Study Activity Model